 Intra-group balances and transactions, and any unrealised gains arising from intra-group transactions, are eliminated in preparing the Group's consolidated financial statements.
 Unrealised gains arising from transactions with associates are eliminated, wherever practicable, to the extent of the Group's interest in the enterprise.
-Unrealised losses are eliminated in the same way as unrealised gains, but only to the extent that there is no evidence of impairment controls the Group are accounted for as if the acquisition had occurred at the beginning of the earliest comparative year presented or, if later, at the date that common control was established.
-The assets and liabilities acquired are recognised at the carrying amounts recognised previously in the Group's controlling shareholder's consolidated financial statements.
-The components of equity of the acquired entities are added to the same components within Group equity and any gain/loss arising is recognised directly in equity.
+Unrealised losses are eliminated in the same way as unrealised gains, but only to the extent that there is no evidence of impairment.